Divyansh123bn/Divyansh123bn/README.md

 # 💫About Me :
 👋 About Me
 Hi there!
-I'm a 3rd-year Computer Science student at Mahakal Institute of Technology, Ujjain, with a strong interest in backend development and cloud technologies.
+I'm a 3rd Year Computer Science student at Mahakal Institute of Technology, Ujjain, with a strong interest in backend development and cloud technologies.
 I'm passionate about building scalable, reliable applications and love diving deep into the world of software engineering.

 💻 Tech Stack
 Languages: Java, JavaScript, SQL
 Backend Frameworks: Spring Boot
 DevOps & Cloud: Docker, Render, Git & GitHub
 Databases: MySQL, PostgreSQL
 Tools & Platforms: Postman, IntelliJ IDEA, VS Code

 🚀 What I'm Working On
-Building robust backend APIs using Java Spring Boot

-Containerizing applications using Docker
+Building robust backend APIs using Java Spring Boot Containerizing applications using Docker
 Deploying services on Render
 Exploring best practices in clean architecture and microservices

 📈 Goals
-Master system design and scalable architectures

-Contribute to open-source projects
+Master system design and scalable architectures Contribute to open-source projects
 Learn cloud platforms like AWS or GCP
 Collaborate with other developers and work on impactful projects

 📬 Let’s Connect!